diegommagno/rocketseat/events/boracodar.dev/37-sleep-app-for-apple-watch/README.md

 <h1 align="center"> Sleep App for Apple Watch </h1>

 <p align="center">
-  The challenge is to create a mobile screen displaying the nutritional information of a meal.
+  The challenge is to code a Sleep app for an Apple Watch that displays a sleep history, including sleep type and date.
 </p>

 <p align="center">